Factory: Hong Seng Knitting

 When some workers resisted the scheme, management responded with threats of dismissal and other forms of retaliation and intimidation.
 Most egregious, factory management retaliated against one worker, a Burmese migrant, by reporting him to the police.
 The worker had expressed concerns about the nonpayment of wages to other workers via Facebook messenger.
 Fearing unjust imprisonment in a country where police treatment of migrant workers is often both arbitrary and brutal, the worker was compelled to flee the country, along with his wife and infant son.

 The WRC has engaged with Nike extensively regarding this case, beginning in August of 2020.
-Unfortunately, while Nike has acknowledged that violations occurred, it has only supported corrective action in a small number of cases, representing less than 1 percent of affected workers.
+Unfortunately, while Nike has acknowledged that some violations occurred, it has only supported corrective action in a small number of cases, representing less than one percent of affected workers.
 Our report discusses Nike’s position in depth and includes a statement from Nike, but, in short, it is Nike’s position that most workers volunteered to take unpaid leave, even though all of them could have chosen to be paid.
-Nike has not offered an explanation for why hundreds of workers would freely choose to give up wages to which they were legally entitled.
+Nike has not offered an explanation for why thousands of workers would freely choose to give up wages to which they were legally entitled.
 The WRC is continuing to engage with buyers at this time.

 Hong Seng Knitting is an apparel factory in Bangkok, Thailand that employs roughly one thousand workers, of whom approximately 250 are migrant workers from Burma.
 It has been disclosed by Russell Corporation as a supplier of university logo apparel and also produces non-collegiate garments for Nike and Carter’s Inc. The WRC undertook its assessment of labor rights practices at Hong Seng Knitting in response to complaints received in August 2012 from the factory’s workers of violations of Thai law and university and buyer codes of conduct in the area of women’s rights.
 The WRC found the following violations by Hong Seng Knitting management of its workers’ rights: